EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Folded Dipole Antenna )](Types_of_Antenna/Folded-Dipole-Antenna-Radiation-Pattern.jpg)

-Figure 1.4: Folded Dipole Antenna Propagation Pattern.*
+*Figure 1.18: Folded Dipole Antenna Propagation Pattern.*

 - Radiation Shape: The propagation pattern remains Toroidal (Doughnut-shaped), identical to a standard half-wave dipole.
 It radiates 360° perpendicular to the axis of the rods.
 - Directivity/Gain: It maintains a standard gain of approximately 2.15 dBi.